• March 30, 2023

 Rabbi Brovender Legacy

-For over 50 years Rabbi Brovender has taught thousands of students from all around the world.
+For over 50 years has taught thousands of students from all around the world.
 This week we introduce you to Rabbi Daniel Vinik.
 From Long Beach, NY, Daniel studied at Yeshivat Hamivtar his post high school year, and returned from 5763 to 5766.
 Daniel studies Torah, works part time and lives in Rehovot with his wife, Racheli Fleisher, and children.

 How did you meet Rabbi Brovender?